Released in:

 The list goes on and on.

-There is a lot to say about the censorship, and whilst pre-release media of Longyan was leaked several months ago, and Longyan herself appeared in the previous events story well before the Maintenance occured, other than the difference between her leaked pre-release outfit and her actual outfit on release, the censorship isn't really related to Longyan.
+There is a lot to say about the censorship, and whilst pre-release media of Longyan was leaked several months ago, and Longyan herself appeared in the previous events story well before the Maintenance occurred, other than the difference between her leaked pre-release outfit and her actual outfit on release, the censorship isn't really related to Longyan.

 As such, I'll make this article about Longyan herself from now on, and there is a separate article on this site about my thoughts on the censorship, so go read that for my thoughts and opinions on it.